davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/configuration-declarative.md

-Every Region that exists on the servers in the {pivotal-gemfire-name}
-cluster will have a corresponding `PROXY` Region defined and created on the client as a bean in your Spring Boot application.
+Every Region that exists on the servers in the VMware GemFire cluster will have a corresponding `PROXY` Region defined and created on the client as a bean in your Spring Boot application.